Obama, Romney put aside campaign for storm relief - for now

 "I feel obliged to unambiguously restate our position: Jeep production will not be moved from the United States to China," he told employees by email.

-(Additional reporting by Jeff Mason; Writing by John Whitesides; Editing by Alistair Bell and Paul Simao)
+(Additional reporting by Jeff Mason in Washington and Lisa Lambert in Columbus, Ohio; Writing by John Whitesides; Editing by Alistair Bell and Paul Simao)